-Inbound Marketing has become one of the hottest topics in Digital Marketing in the last 1-2 years.
+Inbound Marketing has become one of the hottest topics in Digital Marketing.
 Why?
 Because it Works!

 What is Inbound Marketing?
 I’m going to let HubSpot, the clear leader in Inbound Marketing, help me out.
 The slides on this page are borrowed from HubSpot’s Inbound Certification online course.